|Form Name & Function

 tax treatment of a withdrawal depends on the character of

-IRAs are treated as one, including any Roth IRAs you
+are treated as one, including any Roth IRAs you may have

-Amounts withdrawn are considered to come out in the
+withdrawn are considered to come out in the following order:

 - All annual contributions.